 Chicken cacciatore (or cacciatoro) is a classic Italian dish made in one pan with tomatoes, onions and more.
-This is what the Italians refer to as cooking alla cacciatora/hunter style.
+This is what the Italians refer to as cooking alla cacciatora/hunter style and it’s so delicious you really must try it.

 I love chicken.
 It’s a healthy, low-fat meat that is quick to cook and takes on flavour beautifully.